NYU-Roma Tre Permanent Global Seminar

 The aim of the Seminar is to explore how religious groups have impacted Italian urban spaces, how religious diversity has been regulated, experienced and perceived in urban spaces, how urban spaces conformed and reframed religious practices, in particular in places of worship, and how religious groups have assumed a role of cultural innovation in the migration and urbanization processes.
 The object is globally conceived and, as such, includes urban spaces both inside and outside Italy.
 The Seminar presents contributions from scholars focusing both on early modern, late modern and contemporary periods.
 The language of the Seminar is English.

 The Seminar meets every three (3) months (Fall, Winter, Spring, and Summer) to discuss original, unpublished and innovative research by notable or promising scholars.
 Each meetings lasts approximately 90 minutes.
-Prior to the meeting, the presenter circulates a draft of the paper in order for the members and guests to prepare their own remarks.
 During each meeting, the Chair introduces the event and then gives the stage to the presenter.
 After the presentation, a respondent, chosen by the presenter, shares their remarks.
 Follows an open discussion with the community of scholars.

 How to become a member.
 The Seminar is closed to the general public but open to all scholars who wish to participate.
 In order to sustain the life of the Seminar, a list of members is created and updated every year.
 Members are expected to contribute to the life of the Seminar, attend regularly through the academic year, and are invited to suggest and share their remarks to the Chair and the Organizing Committee.